Need help choosing the correct device for mobile connectivity?

 The last thing you want your mobile workers to worry about is if their devices are connected to the internet or not, which would hinder them from receiving important data.
 Which device is more user friendly?

 Trunk modems are worry free to the end user, they are hardwired to the vehicle and receive a charge from the battery of the car.
 The status lights on the modem allow the user to easily see if there is a connectivity issue.
 MiFi’s are very easy to use, simply turn on and connect.
 However, they typically need a power source after a few hours of use and are not hardwired into the vehicle.

 The end users (or mobile workers) are not the only individuals to consider when purchasing either modems or Mifis.
 The maintenance for the administrative staff should also be simple to use.

-Trunk modems have the ability to push critical updates to the end users computer and manager all your modems from a central location.
+Trunk modems have the ability to push critical updates to the end users computer and manager all modems from a central location.
 You can be notified when a modem is down and troubleshoot it from the comfort of your office in most cases.
 Mifi’s don’t have this ability so when you need to send an update out to your fleet you must bring the computer in which translates into longer down times and decreased productivity.

 For more information on modem technology check out our modem solutions.

 Needing more help to determine the right direction to take?
-Contact us below and a Brite representative will assist!
+Contact us and a Brite representative will assist!